-- The cannabis excise tax does not apply to cannabis trade samples. - Cannabis trade samples must be given for free. - Document the receipt or transfer of cannabis trade samples should by kept by each licensee. - This documentation should be consistent with the transaction recorded in the California Cannabis Trackand-Trace system.
+- The cannabis excise tax does not apply to cannabis trade samples. - Cannabis trade samples must be given for free. - Document the receipt or transfer of cannabis trade samples by each licensee. - This documentation should be consistent with the transaction recorded in the California Cannabis Trackand-Trace system.